xolvio/chimp/README.md

 ## Using Meteor?

-Chimp comes with first-grade Meteor support out-of-the-box.
-You simply start Chimp like this:
+Chimp comes with first-grade Meteor support out-of-the-box, including hot-deploy detection that runs specs after your Meteor client or server restart.

 ### Usage